-If you pursue domestic adoption, you need to consider whether to work with an agency or independently with a private adoption lawyer.
+If you pursue domestic adoption, you need to consider whether to work with an agency or independently with a private adoption attorney.
 Below are some main differences between agency and private adoptions in New York and New Jersey.

 - Anyone can adopt independently, provided you meet the legal requirements, regardless of your marital status, age, race, religion, gender identity, sexual orientation, or disability.
 Agencies can decline to work with you for various reasons: your marital status, age, sexual orientation, race and/or religion, among others.

 - In private adoption, both adoptive parents and expectant parents are actively involved.
 Adoptive parents usually have contact with the birth parents prior to the birth of the child, experience the biological mother’s pregnancy and the development of the unborn baby, review background information and pre-natal records and, in some situations, may even be present during the birth of the child.